 Do I have to pay extra for leisure activities?

-Adult students may opt for pre-organised leisure activities at an additional cost.
+Adult students may opt for pre-organised leisure activities at an additional cost – they may do this directly at the school, or purchase an activity package prior to arrival.
 Alternatively, students may wish to explore Malta and Gozo using public transport or other transport services at their own arrangements.

 What can I do during my free time as a student?